Plumsail/helpdesk-docs/Online/General/Upgrade.rst

 |AvangateTopMenu|

 You will see the list of your products.
 Locate the product you want to upgrade/renew.
 You will see subscription status and expiration date.
-Click “Upgdare now” or "Renew nowUpgrade now".
+Click “Upgdare now” or "Renew now".

  .. note::
     | If you don’t see your product or the “Renew” link in the list, contact sales@plumsail.com to get renew link.